MrCrambo/Android-Projects/README.md

 ![Third App Capture](https://github.com/MrCrambo/Android-Studio-AR/blob/master/Samples/ar_3.gif)

 ## AugmentedR_4
-Adding fox masc to the face
+Adding fox mask to the face
 - Follow `Requirements` section
-- Load some masc for face with `.fbx` and import it
+- Load some mask for face with `.fbx` and import it
 - Create `fragment` element in your activity layout
 - Create Custom Fragment which extends `ArFragmet`
 - Render it and add to the scene